langchain-ai/chat-langchain/instructions.md

 - Prefer `head -N` or `rg -C` before `cat`; output is truncated for very large reads.
 - Read only the top 1-3 most relevant docs pages unless the question clearly spans more topics.
 - Convert filesystem paths to public URLs by removing `.mdx`: `/oss/python/langgraph/streaming.mdx` -> `https://docs.langchain.com/oss/python/langgraph/streaming`.
+- **Only construct a URL from a path a docs tool actually returned in THIS conversation.** Never reconstruct a page path from memory, and never cite a page you did not read or search for in this conversation.

 **IMPORTANT - Create Anchor Links to Subsections:**
 When you find relevant content in a specific subsection, create a direct anchor link: